Post-traumatic stress disorder: Trauma

-Intimate partner violence
+Intimate partner and sexual violence

 An individual that has been exposed to domestic violence is predisposed to the development of PTSD.
-There is a strong association between the development of PTSD in mothers that experienced domestic violence during the perinatal period of their pregnancy.
+There is a strong association between the development of PTSD in mothers who experienced domestic violence during the perinatal period of their pregnancy.

 Those who have experienced sexual assault or rape may develop symptoms of PTSD.
-PTSD symptoms include re-experiencing the assault, avoiding things associated with the assault, numbness, and increased anxiety and an increased startle response.
 The likelihood of sustained symptoms of PTSD is higher if the rapist confined or restrained the person, if the person being raped believed the rapist would kill them, the person who was raped was very young or very old, and if the rapist was someone they knew.
 The likelihood of sustained severe symptoms is also higher if people around the survivor ignore (or are ignorant of) the rape or blame the rape survivor.

-War-related trauma
+War-related trauma, refugees

-Military service is a risk factor for developing PTSD.
-Around 78% of people exposed to combat do not develop PTSD; in about 25% of military personnel who develop PTSD, its appearance is delayed.
+Military service in combat is a risk factor for developing PTSD.
+Around 22% of people exposed to combat develop PTSD; in about 25% of military personnel who develop PTSD, its appearance is delayed.

 Refugees are also at an increased risk for PTSD due to their exposure to war, hardships, and traumatic events.
 The rates for PTSD within refugee populations range from 4% to 86%.
-While the stresses of war affect everyone involved, displaced persons have been shown to be more so than others.
+While the stresses of war affect everyone involved, displaced persons are more so than others.

 Challenges related to the overall psychosocial well-being of refugees are complex and individually nuanced.
-Refugees have reduced levels of well-being and a high rates of mental distress due to past and ongoing trauma.
-Groups that are particularly affected and whose needs often remain unmet are women, older people and unaccompanied minors.
+Refugees have reduced levels of well-being and a high rate of mental distress due to past and ongoing trauma.
+Groups that are particularly affected and whose needs often remain unmet are women, older people, and unaccompanied minors.
 Post-traumatic stress and depression in refugee populations also tend to affect their educational success.

 Unexpected death of a loved one

 Sudden, unexpected death of a loved one is the most common traumatic event type reported in cross-national studies.
 However, the majority of people who experience this type of event will not develop PTSD.
 An analysis from the WHO World Mental Health Surveys found a 5.2% risk of developing PTSD after learning of the unexpected death of a loved one.
-Because of the high prevalence of this type of traumatic event, unexpected death of a loved one accounts for approximately 20% of PTSD cases worldwide.
+Because of the high prevalence of this type of traumatic event, the unexpected death of a loved one accounts for approximately 20% of PTSD cases worldwide.

-Life-threatening illness
+Life-threatening or severe illness

 Medical conditions associated with an increased risk of PTSD include cancer, heart attack, and stroke.
 22% of cancer survivors present with lifelong PTSD like symptoms.
 Intensive-care unit (ICU) hospitalization is also a risk factor for PTSD.
 Some women experience PTSD from their experiences related to breast cancer and mastectomy.
-Loved ones of those who experience life-threatening illnesses are also at risk for developing PTSD, such as parents of child with chronic illnesses.
+Loved ones of those who experience life-threatening illnesses are also at risk for developing PTSD, such as parents of a child with chronic illnesses.